How to Use Edit Presets on Photos in Lightroom CC

 image copiesimage copiesimage copies

-You can also a version of your image and give it a name.
+You can also create a version of your image and give it a name.
 Click Photo > Create Version.

 new version of imagenew version of imagenew version of image